wagtail-deprecated/vagrant-wagtail-base/README.md

 Build instructions
 ------------------

-To generate the .box file:
+To generate the .box file, run either:

+    ./build.sh virtualbox

+or

-    ./build.sh
+    ./build.sh libvirt

+Based on which provider you are using.

-To install locally:
+Then, to install locally:

     vagrant box add wagtail-stretch64-v2.0.0 wagtail-stretch64-v2.0.0.box